Multichannel international digital storefronts with integrated point-of-sale and subscription membership

 The Sotheby’s Wine team then began working with Ultra to plan a first phase of enhancements that would follow the initial Ultra rollout.
 Items on the wish list included a “one auction, one invoice” capability – meaning that winners of an auction would receive just one single invoice, no matter how many different lots of wine they’ve won.
 Other enhancement possibilities included supporting Automated Clearing House (electronic check) payments, improving the shipping process, addressing insurance concerns, and expanding service and business opportunities.

-Izabela Baldyga, client solutions manager at Ultra, explains that by spring of 2018, work was already underway with several enhancements.
+Izabela Baldyga, client solutions manager at Ultra, explains that work was already underway with several enhancements.
 “One of the first things we tackled was improving shipping,” she says.
 “We knew that we could help improve accuracy and add value for Sotheby’s Wine customers.”

 As a result of the new business driven by the refreshed online store, the team quickly recognized that there was an opportunity to optimize the shipping system to reduce per package costs.